-The result of these schemes is a combination of feudalism and socialism – a form of eco-fascism combining privileged private interests with government control – under which the political elite retain their own homes together with political control over the surrounding “viewshed” to keep out the “riffraff” and get rid of the middle class and rural poor.
-Rural, sparsely settled areas are especially vulnerable to wealthy politically–connected insiders and ‘non-profit’ national viro foundations who fund the operation.
+The result of these schemes is a combination of feudalism and land socialism – a form of eco-fascism combining politically privileged private interests with government control – under which the political elite retain their own homes together with political control over the surrounding “viewshed” to keep out the “riffraff” and get rid of the rural people.
+Rural, sparsely settled areas are especially vulnerable to wealthy politically–connected insiders and ‘non-profit’ national preservationist foundations who fund the operation.

-(As a matter of historical origins, the first private land trust in Maine was the Trustees of Reservations chartered as a tax-free corporaton in 1903 by wealthy estate owners at Bar Harbor who wanted to preserve the lands around them.
-They obtained eminent domain authority from their cronies in the state legislature.
+(As a matter of historical origins of Acadia National Park, the first private land trust in Maine was the Trustees of Reservations chartered as a tax-free corporaton in 1903 by wealthy estate owners at Bar Harbor who wanted to preserve the lands around them.
+They donated land but also obtained eminent domain authority from their cronies in the state legislature.
 Only later, following a local revolt, the Trustees lobbied andcollaborated with the Federal government to create a National Monument on Mt.
 Desert Island in 1916 to politically entrench their holdings; it was a political strategy not a gift.
 The Monument was later converted and expanded to Acadia National Park.
-[See The Story of Acadia National Park, an autobiographical account by George B. Dorr, the “Father of Acadia”, 1942 & 1948, Acadia Publishing Co. reprint, 1985.
+[See The Story of Acadia National Park, an autobiographical self-serving account by George B. Dorr, the “Father of Acadia”, 1942 & 1948, Acadia Publishing Co. reprint, 1985.
 The Trustees of Reservations land trust no longer exists.]
-Eminent domain and land use prohibitions are still wielded against property owners trapped within the boundaries as land trusts operating as NGOs buy and flip the land to the National Park Service.)
+Eminent domain is again wielded at Acadia against property owners trapped as inholders within expanded boundaries established in 1986; land trusts operating as NGOs buy from the distressed owners and flip the land to their partner the National Park Service.)

 Entrenching the Eco-Feudalism with Guaranteed Public Funding

-The trend in viro land use prohibitions and the demise of private property rights for the middle class is growing.
+The trend in preservationist land use prohibitions and the demise of private property rights for the middle class is growing.
 It will become much worse if further ambitions for a national funding agenda are put in place in Washington, DC.
-Variously called a “trust fund”, “conservation fund”, etc. – even “reinvestment fund”(!) – viros have sought a guaranteed source of money for themselves and their land acquisition and control at least since the Land and Water Conservation Fund (LWCF) was imposed by Congress as part of the 1960s “Great Society”.
+Variously called a “trust fund”, “conservation fund”, etc. – even “reinvestment fund”(!) – preservationists have sought a Federal guarantee of money for themselves and for their land acquisition and control at least since the Land and Water Conservation Fund (LWCF) was imposed by Congress as part of the 1960s “Great Society”.
 LWCF authorized, subject to annual appropriations, up to $900 million year for acquisition; which has been the primary funding of National Park Service acquisitions, making more condemnation possible.
 The pressure groups want a lot more money and its use for subsidizing more politics, as an entitlement.

-It amounts to a giant government (taxpayer) provided slush fund for government planners, agency bureaucrats, political lobbyists and land trust elites seeking government acquisition of private property.
-They want a new Federal funding entitlement of billions of dollars per year: The money is intended to be off-budget, automatic, always increasing as all entitlements are, and out of the hands of the normal Congressional appropriation process so that viros maintain complete political control.
+The Trust Fund amounts to a giant government (taxpayer) provided slush fund for government planners, agency bureaucrats, political lobbyists and land trust elites seeking government acquisition of private property.
+They want a new Federal funding entitlement of billions of dollars per year: The money is intended to be off-budget, automatic, always increasing as all entitlements are, and out of the hands of the normal Congressional appropriation process so as to maintain political autonomy.

 The money is planned to be used for both state and Federal land acquisition of private property, including through the use of eminent domain, and for “grants” and other perpetual subsidies to land trusts and other local, regional and state planning organizations to fund their salaries, planning and political lobbying.

-The intent is to entrench a permanent and permanently funded political class of bureaucratic viro elites who have no concern for money and no accountability to the people they rule, who in turn are to have no means left to stop the destruction of private property rights of a subjugated middle class across rural America.
-The fuedalist elite are to have their estates and their spectacular views over preserved land in the name of parks for the public; everyone else is to be herded into congested urban areas in the name of “anti-sprawl” or left in controlled Potemkin villages putting on a show, said to be for their own good.
+It entrenches a permanent and permanently funded political class of bureaucratic elites who have no concern for money and no accountability to the people they control, who in turn are to have no means left to stop the destruction of private property rights of a subjugated middle class across rural America.
+The ‘feudalist’ elites of Green gentrification are to have their estates and their spectacular views over preserved land in the name of parks for the public; everyone else is to be herded into congested urban areas in the name of “anti-sprawl” or left in controlled Potemkin villages putting on a show, said to be for their own good.

 Non–profit, supposedly non–political land trusts – as well as the usual activist pressure group like the Sierra Club, etc. – actively lobby for government funds for themselves and their cohorts in government agencies.
-In the last open national public battle for CARA (known to property owners as the “Condemnation and Relocation Act”), which barely failed to become law, the Land Trust Alliance representing land trusts across the country explicitly lobbied for the guaranteed off-budget entitlement and actively fought an amendment (which was rejected) that would have prevented the entitlement funds from being used for condemnation of private property.
+In the last open national public battle for CARA (known to property owners as the “Condemnation and Relocation Act”), which barely failed to become law, the Land Trust Alliance (LTA) representing land trusts nationally campaigned for the guaranteed off-budget entitlement and actively fought off an amendment that would have prevented the entitlement funds from being used for condemnation of private property.
 LTA euphuemistically called the condemnation authority “traditional means of acquisition”.